iGaming14 min readMay 2026By · Banking Lead

 Banking reality for Nevis-licensed operators

 This is the section operators should read twice.
 The licence is straightforward to obtain.
-Banking and payment processing are not.
+Banking and payment processing are where most offshore launches stall — and where a jurisdiction-resident introduction pathway changes the odds.

 The realistic banking stack for a Nevis-licensed operator looks like this:

-• Operating account / receipts: an EU-licensed EMI — most commonly Lithuanian, Latvian, or Estonian — that accepts Nevis-licensed gaming clients.
-Examples used in practice include Genome, LeoPay, IBS Bank in some scenarios, and a small number of Cypriot and Maltese institutions.
+• Operating account / receipts at EU EMI: a Lithuanian, Latvian, or Estonian EMI that accepts Nevis-licensed gaming clients for player-facing flows.
+Examples used in practice include a Lithuanian crypto-friendly EMI, LeoPay, and a small number of Cypriot and Maltese institutions.
 See our best EMIs for high-risk businesses for live options.

 • Card acquiring: a specialist high-risk acquirer with direct Visa/Mastercard sponsorship — typically Cyprus-, Malta-, or Mauritius-based — willing to set up a gaming BIN range.
 MDR (merchant discount rate) for Nevis-licensed casino traffic runs 4.5%–7%, sometimes higher.

-• Alternative payments: Skrill and Neteller for retail wallets; Praxis, Emerchantpay, or similar payment-orchestration providers for routing; local pay-by-bank rails for LATAM and Africa.
+• Alternative payments: major European e-wallets for retail wallets; a high-risk payment processor, Emerchantpay, or similar payment-orchestration providers for routing; local pay-by-bank rails for LATAM and Africa.

 • Treasury and B2B settlement: USDC and USDT stablecoin rails for affiliate payouts, game-provider revenue share, and inter-company transfers.
-Stablecoin is now table-stakes for Nevis-licensed treasury — a 24/7, sub-1% settlement rail that is far less politically sensitive than wire flows through correspondent banks.
+Stablecoin is now table-stakes for offshore gaming treasury — a 24/7, sub-1% settlement rail that is far less politically sensitive than wire flows through correspondent banks.

 • Rolling reserves: most acquirers will hold a rolling reserve of 5–10% of monthly volume for 180 days against chargeback risk.
 See iGaming rolling reserve guide for the maths.